JonathanRaiman/theano_lstm/README.md

 in 2014 concerning recurrent neural networks, and some good optimizers for these types of networks.

-**Note**: Dropout causes gradient issues with theano if placed in scan, so it should be set to 0 for now, and will be fixed in the future.

 ### Key Features

 This module contains several Layer types that are useful